 The grade a student earns on any written examination is the grade which will be recorded.
-Students not performing at 77% or above on any particular written examination will be extended the opportunity to participate in remediation of that material at a date, location and time specified by the instructor.
+Students not performing at 77% or above on written examination may be extended the opportunity to participate in remediation of that material at a date, location and time specified by the instructor.
 Participation is optional and no points will be assigned to this remediation experience.
 Students must maintain a test average of 77% or greater in order to pass each didactic course.